I had just got to work and was settling down when I heard a knock on the door. One of my female students was standing at my door with a worried look.

 parents/guardians, as they feel loved and that their needs matter.
 Their self-esteem has improved dramatically.
 They have become courageous if they need to seek help for the day.

-And more and more young ladies are now staying in school consistently!
+The most important difference?
+More and more young ladies are now staying in school consistently!

 What I have learned from the experience is, “What is basic to one person is not so basic to another person!”